henkaku/henkaku.github.io/usage.md

 Check if you have a firewall on the host computer.
 Also make sure you're on the same network as the host.

+#### Not all files/devices are shown

+You need to enable unsafe homebrew mode.
+Open molecularShell and press Start.
+Then choose the option to enable unsafe homebrew.
+Back out of the menu, quit molecularShell, and relaunch it again.

 Running Homebrew
 -------------------------------------------------------------------------------